kanine/orcaslicer-profiles/README.md

 I've checked generated gcode vs output from the official Anycubic Prusaslicer profile and tried to match up as best as I can for now.
 I do notice some changes in speed / fan settings etc between the two so I expect this will evolve over time.

 # Installation
-Copy the respository files using which ever method you prefer and copy the contents of the two folders to the Orca Slicer Application Data area.
+Copy the respository files using which ever method you prefer (eg Code > Download Zip) and copy the contents of the two folders to the Orca Slicer Application Data area.

 For example in Windows: %APPDATA%\Roaming\OrcaSlicer\user